 No matter where you live, good lawn care is a critical part of the equation.
 In Houston, you need to nurture your lawn with the right fertilization.
 Sticking to the right Houston lawn fertilizer schedule leads to healthy green grass that is better able to fight off disease, insects, and drought.

 Any good Texas lawn care guide will recommend having your soil tested to determine exactly what type of fertilizer it needs.
 Absent the soil test, you can use a 4-1-2 ratio of nitrogen, phosphorus, and potassium to safely and effectively fertilize your lawn.
 Do not over fertilize.
 Too much of a good thing can actually cause grass leaves to overdevelop before the roots grow as deep as they should.

-Know how to fertilize your specific grass type.
+Know how to fertilize your specific grass type in Texas.
 For instance, Bermuda grass needs more nitrogen than St. Augustine grass does.
-High rainfall areas and areas with sandy soil also need more nitrogen.
+High rainfall areas and areas with sandy soil in Texas also need more nitrogen.

 These are only general Houston lawn care tips.
 Consult with our residential lawn service experts at Zodega TIS to determine the best fertilizer ratio and schedule for your lawn.
-We can pinpoint the products your grass and other plants need to thrive.
+We can pinpoint the products your Bermuda grass and other plants need to thrive in Texas.

 Lawn Care Tips for Weed Control